 The genus Ringicula (family

 Ringiculidae) is mentioned only in the

 introductory material in Kay, 1979 as part of the molluscan

 assemblage found at depths over 200 m.
 However, it is not

 covered in the text nor do we have any other information indicating

 that it's been recorded from Hawaii.
 Some sources place the Ringiculidae outside the Acteonimorpha but in the Euthyneura.

-Some authors place these four families in the lower Heterobranchia rather than
+Some authors place these families in the lower Heterobranchia rather than